td-berlin/keepachangelog/README.md

 To turn this into a Markdown document, simply run `keepachangelog yaml -f md`

-You can add meta data to your changelog in the file `meta.yaml` like so:
+You can add meta data to your changelog in the file `meta.yaml`, placed inside the changelog folder, like so:

 ```yaml
 ---